Eastwest Somatics Since 1990

 Our current home is St. George.
 We also teach in Salt Lake City, Zion National Park, Snow Canyon State Park, and Kayenta.

 Since 2006 Shin Somatics Workshops for Personal Development and Professional Certification have been taught in Utah.
 We also sponsor Somatic Conferences, Zion Retreats, Theme Workshops and Home-Stay options.
 In Snow Canyon and Kayenta we feature Dance on Camera and in the Environment.
-"Body and Soul" music video below shows examples of our work and community.

 Sunset over Saint George Utah